Pragu3704/CBR-Internship-files/README.md

 # CBR Internship pipeline

-## The pipeline is designed to include the following files, with their corresponding fucntionalities:
+## The pipeline is designed to include the following files, with their corresponding functionalities:

 1. split_vcf.sh:
  -	This script takes in the main .vcf.gz file as input, counts the number of variants, and divides them by 100.
- -	The header file for the subsequent.vcf.gz chunks is isolated beforehand, prior to the variant counting.
+ -	The header file for the subsequent .vcf.gz chunks is isolated beforehand, before the variant counting.
  -	This code proceeds to make temporary chunks of variants, followed by packaging them into .vcf.gz chunk files, which will be stored in the appropriate split_vcf directory.
 Each file will be named popname_chr(number)_xxx.vcf.gz, where xxx is a 0-padded number (like 001, 002, etc).
  -	The temp files are deleted once each .vcf.gz file is formed and packaged.
  -	In case the chunks already exist in the form of .vcf.gz files and are non-empty, the script skips splitting altogether, making it easier to resume other scripts in case of code failure or computer resource limitations.